-Credit card sign-up bonuses are some of the most valuable rewards you can earn—and since the best sign-up bonuses can be worth as much as $750 or even $1,000, it’s a smart move to do whatever it takes to ensure you clear the minimum spending requirement.
+Credit card sign-up bonuses are some of the most valuable rewards you can earn.
+And since the best sign-up bonuses can be worth as much as $750 or even $1,000, it’s a smart move to do whatever it takes to clear the minimum spending requirement.
 Paying your rent on credit is one way to get the job done.

 “Our apartment charges a 2.5 percent surcharge for using a credit card, but most of our cards get 2 percent cash back or points,” Meier explains.
 “This plus the huge bonuses we get make it very lucrative to pay our rent with a credit card.”